TritonDataCenter/sdc-cloudapi/docs/index.md

 For requests requiring content, you can send parameters encoded with `application/json`, `application/x-www-form-urlencoded` or `multipart/form-data`.
-Joyent recommends `application/json`.
+We recommend `application/json`.
 The value of the `Accept` header determines the encoding of content returned in responses.
 CloudAPI supports `application/json` response encodings only.